chrobione/node-red-contrib-discord-updated/README.md

 * **discordGuildManager** allows you to get info about guilds and change name of of guilds.
 * **discordCommandManager** allows you to create, update and delete global application commands and guild application commands, including name/description localisations.
 * **discordEmojiManager** lets you create, update, list, and delete custom guild emojis.
+* **discordRoleManager** lists members for a role or returns a quick count with pagination support.

 ## Changelog